 The condition is most common amongst people who suffer with eczema or acne, as well as allergic diseases such as asthma.
-If you are exposed to chemical fumes, smokey environments or if you use cosmetics, this may well aggravate the condition.
+If you are exposed to chemical fumes, smoky environments or if you use cosmetics, this may well aggravate the condition.

-What are the symptoms of Blepharitis?
+What are the symptoms of blepharitis?

 - Your comprehensive consultation and eye exam

 - A thorough treatment plan to manage the condition

 How long does blepharitis take to clear up?